zjg555543/movevm/builders/README.md

 As this library is targetting go developers, we cannot assume a properly set up rust environment on their system.
-Further, when importing this library, there is no clean way to add a `libwasmvm.{so,dll,dylib}`.
+Further, when importing this library, there is no clean way to add a `libmovevm.{so,dll,dylib}`.
 It needs to be committed with the tagged (go) release in order to be easily usable.

 The solution is to precompile the rust code into libraries for the major platforms